Sandy Spring in Montgomery County, Maryland — The American Northeast (Mid-Atlantic)

 Erected by Montgomery County Park Commission Department Of Parks.

 Location.
 39° 7.673′ N, 77° 1.587′ W. Marker is in Sandy Spring, Maryland, in Montgomery County.
-Marker is on Park Police / Woodlawn Drive, on the right when traveling north.
+It is on Park Police / Woodlawn Drive, on the right when traveling north.
 Located east of Norwood Road (MD 182) at Park Police Special Operations Section MSP Aviation Division and Woodlawn Manor site.
 Touch for map.
 Marker is at or near this postal address: 16501 Norwood Rd, Sandy Spring MD 20860, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Welcome to the Woodlawn Stone Barn Visitor Center (within shouting distance of this marker); The Rachel Carson Greenway (about 400 feet away, measured in a direct line); African Americans and Quakers in Sandy Spring (about 400 feet away); Quakers Practicing their Faith in Montgomery County (about 400 feet away); Children Growing Up in Montgomery County (approx. 0.2 miles away); The Holland Red Door Store (approx. 0.2 miles away); The Sandy Spring (approx. 0.9 miles away); The Sandy Spring Ash Tree (approx. 1.2 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies: Welcome to the Woodlawn Stone Barn Visitor Center (within shouting distance of this marker); The Rachel Carson Greenway (about 400 feet away, measured in a direct line); African Americans and Quakers in Sandy Spring (about 400 feet away); Quakers Practicing their Faith in Montgomery County (about 400 feet away); Children Growing Up in Montgomery County (approx. 0.2 miles away); The Holland Red Door Store (approx. 0.2 miles away); The Sandy Spring (approx. 0.9 miles away); The Sandy Spring Ash Tree (approx. 1.2 miles away).
 Touch for a list and map of all markers in Sandy Spring.

 Regarding Woodlawn.
 Historic Woodlawn Manor c 1774 is an 18th century brick manor house with stone barn, slave log cabin, dairy & smokehouse, general store, carriage house one-room school, and gazebo garden surrounded by extensive meadows, woodland trails, pond & streams.
 Woodlawn's stone barn was thought to be a stop on The Underground Railroad and Woodlawn's Slave Log Cabin and UGRR Trail programs are available.
 Other multi-cultural programs such as Wampanoag Ways and Woodland Native American Lifeways are presented.